Tips for a successful Microsoft Teams app submission

 ✅ Bots must always be responsive and fail gracefully

-Your bot should be responsive to any command and not dead-end the user.
+Your bot must be responsive to any command and not dead-end the user.
 Here are some tips to help your bot intelligently respond to users:

 - Use command lists.
 Analyzing user input or predicting user intent is hard.
 Instead of letting users guess what your bot can do, provide a list of commands your bot understands.